 - Place all crust ingredients into the bowl of a food processor and process 30-35 seconds, or until the mixture starts to clump together and a fine crumb is reached.
 Scrape into the pie plate, then use a rubber spatula (or your fingers!) to press evenly and firmly into the bottom and up the sides of the pan.
 Place crust into the refrigerator to chill while you make the filling.

 - Wipe out your food processor bowl, then add the mashed sweet potato, honey, coconut cream, melted coconut oil, vanilla extract, lemon juice, spices, and salt.
 Puree until all ingredients are incorporated.
 Remove lid and scrape down sides; continue to process until the mixture is smooth and silky.

-- Scrape filling into prepared crust, gently spreading with a rubber spatula to level out the surface.
-Place in refrigerator to fim up, about 4 hours, or overnight.
+- Scrape filling onto prepared crust, gently spreading with a rubber spatula to level out the surface.
+Place in refrigerator to firm up, about 4 hours, or overnight.

 - I like to serve this pie chilled, but if you are topping it with meringue be sure to allow your pie to come to room temperature before adding meringue; whipped cream works best when applied to a cold pie.